CosmosDB/labs/dotnet/labs/04-indexing_in_cosmosdb.md

 }
 ```

 Geo-spatial indexing is by default, disabled.
-This indexing policy will turn on geo-spatial indexing for all possible GeoJSON types which include Points, Polygons, and LineStrings.
+This indexing policy will turn on geo-spatial indexing for all possible GeoJSON types which include Points, Polygons, MultiPolygon, and LineStrings.
 Similar to range indexes and composite indexes, there are no precision settings for geo-spatial indexes.

 [Learn more about querying geo-spatial data in Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/geospatial#introduction-to-spatial-data).